MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ### Elasticsearch
 _Publisher: Accenture_

-The Elasticsearch connector will crawl content from an Elastic index using a user-defined query.
+The Elasticsearch connector crawls content from an Elastic index using a user-defined query.
 It can identify updates automatically or use a timestamp in the index.

 [Deploy this Graph connector](https://contentanalytics.digital.accenture.com/display/aspire40/Elasticsearch+Connector)